News

 Exploring Risk at the Intersection of Civil and Nuclear

-“Having end goals in mind made my decisions more intentional, shaping the courses I chose, the skills I focused on, and the opportunities I pursued” Simon Willcox Degree: Bachelor of Applied Science Grad year: 2025 Program: Civil Engineering Campus: Vancouver Why did you choose Civil Engineering, and what drew you to risk analysis I initially […]
+“Having end goals in mind made my decisions more intentional, shaping the courses I chose, the skills I focused on, and the opportunities I pursued” Simon Willcox Degree: Bachelor of Applied Science Grad year: 2025 Program: Civil Engineering Campus: Vancouver Why did you choose Civil Engineering, and what drew you to risk analysis I initially chose civil engineering with the intention of specializing in structural engineering and later pursuing a master’s in architecture to design custom homes.
+Over time, I grew interested in nuclear energy and its potential to provide limitless clean energy.
+This led me to explore seismic and catastrophic […]

 UBC Civil Engineering Staff Member Publishes Illustrated History of Vancouver’s Chinatown

 What started as a quiet moment of reflection during the pandemic has become a powerful tribute to one of Vancouver’s most storied neighbourhoods.
-Donna Seto, Manager of Research and Strategic Initiatives in UBC Civil Engineering, has released Chinatown Vancouver: An Illustrated History, a 260-page book that brings together art, memory, and historical research to tell […]
+Donna Seto, Manager of Research and Strategic Initiatives in UBC Civil Engineering, has released Chinatown Vancouver: An Illustrated History, a 260-page book that brings together art, memory, and historical research to tell the story of Vancouver’s Chinatown through the lens of its architecture and community.
+In June 2021, Seto took to the streets of Chinatown with her camera, revisiting a neighbourhood she knew well from her childhood.
+With the area quieter than usual due to the pandemic and […]

 UBC Civil Engineering Researchers Lead Clusters Advancing Infrastructure Innovation and Disaster Resilience